The Schmitt Music Mural

 Schmitt Music

 Minneapolis Star columnist Barb Flanagan called Schmitt out in her column for the ugly wall left exposed.
-She suggested a music themed mural, encouraging them to “make that wall sing!”
+She suggested a music-themed mural, encouraging them to “make that wall sing!”

 Celebrity Sightings

 That same year, the first professional photos of the young Prince Rogers Nelson were taken in front of that same mural.
-He was only 19 years old and in the middle of recording his first album.
-But as you can see, he was already “Prince”.
+He was only 19 years old and in the middle of recording his first album, but as you can see, he was already “Prince”.

 The photographer, Robert Whitman, was only 26, and admits that he didn’t know what he was doing but in his gut he knew Prince would be a star.

-But you better come and get your selfies soon because the parking lot has been sold and soon will rise an office building that will block the views of the music wall.
-It will still be here, you just won’t be able to get the same angle.
+The mural has been a popular spot for seniors, engagements and selfies for years, but you better come and get your selfies soon because the parking lot has been sold and soon will rise an office building that will block the views of the music wall.
+It will still be here, you just won’t be able to get the same wide angle.

 There’s no date announced for construction, so I’d come sooner rather than later.